Use the yellow hot spots and explore how workers’ compensation insurance can help protect against common risks.

 OSHA's On-site Consultation Program offers free and confidential safety and occupational health advice to small and medium-sized businesses in all states across the country, with priority given to high-hazard worksites.
 On-site Consultation services are separate from enforcement and do not result in penalties or citations.
 Consultants from state agencies or universities work with employers to identify workplace hazards, provide advice on compliance with OSHA standards, and assist in establishing injury and illness prevention programs.

 Workers’ compensation insurance policies pay out benefits to your employees and can limit your liabilities if a lawsuit is filed after a workplace injury.
 Workers’ compensation is governed by state laws, which dictate the amount of benefits that can be received, the types of injuries eligible for coverage, and how benefits and care are provided.
-Here’s a brief overview of the regulations in our service areas:
+Below are some examples of how workers’ comp might vary in different states.